rbertolusso/rbertolusso.github.io/_posts/2016-10-21-LR01-correlation.md

 * Acknowledgments: organization is extracted from:
   - *Freedman, Pisani, Purves, Statistics, 4th ed.*, probably the best book on statistical thinking (it maybe has a total of 4-5 formulas).
+It is referred here as FPP.
   - A lot of what is good is due to Professor Rudy Guerra.

 <hr />